 So, let’s look at a few possible side effects of CBD that not many people might know about.

 CBD & Vascular Relaxation

-CBD is taken for a variety of different medical reasons, one of which is to help treat blood pressure issues.
+CBD is taken for a variety of different reasons.

 Jadoon et al. discovered in their study that CBD helped relax the vascular walls of the circulatory system, allowing for a reduction in blood pressure that could combat the effects of high blood pressure.

 While useful if you’re suffering from high blood pressure, this effect can still occur even if you don’t need a reduction in your blood pressure.